grpc/proposal/A110-child-channel-plugins.md

 ## Background

 Complex gRPC ecosystems often require the creation of auxiliary channels that are not directly instantiated by the user application.
-Two primary examples are:
+The primary examples are:

 1. xDS (Extensible Discovery Service): When a user creates a channel with an xDS target, the gRPC library internally creates a separate channel to communicate with the xDS control plane.
 2. External Authorization (ext_authz): As described in [gRFC A92](https://github.com/grpc/proposal/pull/481), the gRPC server or client may create an internal channel to contact an external authorization service.
 3. External Processing (ext_proc): As described in [gRFC A93](https://github.com/grpc/proposal/pull/484), filters may create internal channels to call external processing servers.

 ### Related Proposals